 Numerous measurements of residential electric fields have been reported for various parts of the United States, Canada, and Europe.
 Although there have been no large studies of residential electric fields, sufficient data are available to indicate field levels and characteristics.
 Measurements of domestic 60-Hz electric fields indicate that levels are highly variable and source-dependent.
 Electric-field levels are not easily predicted because walls and other objects act as shields, because conducting objects perturb the field, and because homes contain numerous localized sources.
 Internal sources (wiring, fixtures, and appliances) seem to predominate in producing electric fields inside houses.
 Average measured electric fields in residences are generally in the range of 5 to 20 V/m.
-In a large occupational exposure monitoring project that included electric-field measurements at homes, average exposures for all groups away from work were generally less than 10 V/m (Bracken, 1990).
+Electric-field levels in public buildings such as shops, offices, and malls appear to be comparable with levels in residences.